-1. From the ChAS Browser window, click File \rightarrow Open.

-- 2. Navigate to your assigned Automatic CEL File Analysis output folder.
-See "Assigning your output folder" on page 85. - 3.
+- From the ChAS Browser window, click File → Open.
+An Explorer window appears. - 2.
+Navigate to your assigned Automatic CEL File Analysis output folder(s).
+See "Assigning your output folder(s)" on page 86. - 3.
 Click or Ctrl click to highlight the CHP files you want to open in the ChAS Browser, then click Open.